Huseyn-Verdiyev/Huseyn-Verdiyev/README.md

 **🥇 USAOlympiad — English Language — Gold Medal**

-Okay so this one is a little funny. .D

 I competed in the USAOlympiad for English Language and somehow won a gold medal.
 Which meant I qualified for the final round.
 Which was held in *Miami*.

 I did not make it to Miami. .D